yleshe

 • SafeSport

-• Definition of Continuing Educational Units (CEU’s)
+• Definition of Continuing Educational Units (CEUs)

-• In the event that a Certification or Participation of Attendance is offered, it is recommended that you keep the documentation as proof of attendance
+A CEU is defined as additional training in physical safety strategies/interventions, situational awareness training, and/or psychological Self-Defense techniques.
+In the event that a Certificate of Participation or a Certificate of Attendance is offered for a course, it is recommended that you keep the documentation as proof of attendance/participation toward your CEU hours.

-• Self-Defense CEU’s can consist of educational programs/activities such as:
+• Self-Defense CEUs can consist of educational programs/activities such as:

-• USJF Self-Defense Videos
+• USJF Self-Defense CEU Videos

-• Books, pod casts, etc. on Self-Defense
+• Books, podcasts, on Self-Defense

 • Lectures, “TED talks”

-• USJF, USJA, or USA Judo Coaching Program (initial certification and renewals)
+• USJF, USJA, or USA Judo Coaching Program

 • Self-Defense Trainers must renew every 2 years.
 They must have:

 • Teachers must renew every 2 years.
+They must have:

-• Renew at the current level or certify at the trainer level (if they meet the criteria).
+• Renew at the current level or certify at the Trainer level (if they meet the criteria)

-• Earned 3 approved CEUs within the past 2 years
+• Earned 4 approved CEUs within the past 2 years

 • Their certification will be suspended